sebspion/reqs/draft-ietf-lake-reqs.md

 ### Discussion and Summary of Benchmarks {#disc}

+The difference between uplink and downlink performance must not be engineered into the protocol since it cannot be assumed that a particular protocol message will be sent uplink or downlink.

 For NB-IoT the byte count on the wire has a measurable impact on time and energy consumption for running the AKE, so the number of bytes in the messages needs to be as low as possible.

 While "as small protocol messages as possible" does not lend itself to a sharp boundary threshold, "as few flights as possible" does and is relevant in all settings above.